What Is the Difference Between a Month-To-Month Lease and a Fixed-Term Lease?

 Renters who break long-term lease agreements may face:

 - Loss of their pre-paid last month's rent

 - Liability for any remaining rent under the lease agreement

 - Reputational harm, like a bad rental reference

 State law may limit the tenant's liability if they break a lease agreement.
 The landlord or property manager must often attempt to find a new tenant before demanding any remaining rent.

 Benefits of Fixed-Term Leases

-Month-to-month agreements allow for more flexibility and often require less of a deposit.
-However, a fixed-term lease usually is the best option for tenants who do not plan on moving for at least a year (or whatever the lease term happens to be).
+Month-to-month agreements may allow for more flexibility, but a fixed-term lease is the best option for tenants with no plans to move for at least a year.